-Taxation statistics, using the ATO FAB data, suggest that the estimate of gamma could be lower, at 0.34.
-However, the Authority does not place much weight on the estimate, or on its ability to inform a point estimate of the utilisation rate, given concerns about the robustness of the taxation data used for estimating the utilisation rate.
+Taxation statistics, using the Australian Tax Office Franking Account Balance data, suggest that the estimate of gamma could be lower, at 0.34.
+However, the ERA does not place much weight on the estimate, or on its ability to inform a point estimate of the utilisation rate, given concerns about the robustness of the taxation data used for estimating the utilisation rate.
+645

 Similarly, the DDO estimate suggests that the estimate of gamma could be higher or lower than 0.4, although the mid-point of the estimate range is reasonably consistent with an estimate of 0.4.
-The Authority gives only limited weight to the estimated range, and to the point estimate, given its concerns with regard to the sensitivity of the estimates to the dividend sample, parametric form of the regression equation and regression technique used.
+The ERA gives only limited weight to the estimated range, and to the point estimate, given its concerns about the sensitivity of the estimates to the dividend sample, parametric form of the regression equation and regression technique used.